Park-SeungWoo/kakao-ai-study/README.md

 ## R vs Python

 - R
-  - _Strength_ : Faster visualization than python.(ggplot), Has advanced statistical techniques,
+  - _Strength_ : Faster visualization than python.(ggplot), Has advanced statistical techniques
   - _Weakness_ : Almost impossible to apply prediction model to web or app.
 There is a tool named 'shiny' to visualize in web, but restricted usage only.
 - Python : Can easily apply the model to web or app using 'django'
 <hr/>